Tairokiya/CPP-/README.md

 double **allocMatrix(int n);
 void releaseMatrix(double **m);
 ```
-Function `allocMatrix(n) ` will allocate memory space from heap to store a matrix with the scale n*n, while `functionreleaseMatrix(m)` will return the memory space used by m to heap.
+Function `allocMatrix(n) ` will allocate memory space from heap to store a matrix with the scale n*n, while function `releaseMatrix(m)` will return the memory space used by m to heap.